hmchou56/centra8/centra5/registration.md

 ## Registration

-Registration will be open on February 3, 2020.
+The registration period starts on February 3, 2020.
+The registration form will be made available to you by then.